redhataccess/documentation-svg-assets/README.md

 # Red Hat Diagrams in SVG

+> For any questions or help, please contact wesruv@redhat.com & cpfed@redhat.com

 This repo is to facilitate collaboration on diagram content via git, and to create production ready SVG's.

+Collaboration should happen in the `source` folder, get the optimized SVG from the `for-web/` folder.

+## Adding SVGs
 SVG's should be saved from Illustrator using the following steps:

 1. Save out SVG by going to File > Export > Export for Screens